kshurik/rekkobook/docs/chapter1/collab_filter.md

 To find recommendations for `User A`, we can first identify the users who are most similar to `User A`.
 In this example, that would be `User B` and `User C` (check it out by calculating other pairs).
-Next, we can take the weighted average of the ratings from those users for the movies that `User A` has not yet rated.
+Next, we can take the weighted average of the ratings from those users for the movies that `User A` has not yet been rated.
 For example, let’s assume that `User A` has not yet rated Movie 4.
 We can then take the weighted average of the ratings for Movie 4 from `User B` and `User C`.  `User B` rated Movie 4 a 2, and `User C` rated it a 1.
 We can then take the weighted average of those ratings, giving more weight to `User B` since they are more similar to `User A`.
 In this case, the weighted average would be around 2.
 Therefore, based on the ratings from other users, it is likely that `User A` would rate Movie 4 a 2.

-To wrap up, we can say that memory-based collaborative filtering as about calculating similarity between rows or columns of interaction matrix.
-In our example, we took columns a.k.a user similarities while we could take item-item similarities and use as recommendation.
+To wrap up, we can say that memory-based collaborative filtering is about calculating the similarity between rows or columns of the interaction matrix.
+In our example, we took columns a.k.a user similarities while we could take item-item similarities and use them as recommendation.

 ## Model-based Collaborative Filtering